-Good for: An arty family day out or when you want a classy escape from West End bustle.
+Good for: An arty family day out, or when you want a classy escape from slogging through the West End.

 Good for: A London tour on a budget for kids and when you’ve got guests who are new in town and awestruck by all the landmarks.

-This esteemed institution has its flashy, modern bits, but Lord’s cricket ground is also home to one of the oldest sports museums in the world (opened by the Duke of Edinburgh in 1953).
-You have to book a tour of the ground to get into the museum, but it’s worth it if you’re a cricket devotee because among the artefacts is the precious, fragile, original Ashes urn.
+This esteemed institution has its flashy, modern bits, but Lord’s cricket ground is also home to one of the oldest sports museums in the world (opened by the Duke of Edinburgh back in 1953).
+Okay, you have to book a tour of the ground to get into the museum – but it’s worth it if you’re a cricket devotee because among the artefacts is the precious, fragile, original Ashes urn.
 Which, in cricketing circles, pretty much amounts to the Turin Shroud.

 Good for: People who can recite Wisden and anyone who fancies a timeless and quintessentially English day out listening to the sound of willow against leather.

 Good for: Families and sporty geeks.

-Design devotees and those with an eye for serious style over royal bling should take a trip to south-east London to see this truly elegant stately home.
-You can still see much of the beautiful old medieval palace here, but the main focus is on the stunning 1930s art deco work that was commissioned by the art-loving millionaires Stephen and Virginia Courtauld.
+Those with an eye for style over (dare we say it, royal) substance should venture to south-east London to see this truly elegant stately home.
+You can still see much of the beautiful old medieval palace here, but the main focus is on the stunning 1930s art deco refurbishment work that was commissioned by the art-loving millionaires Stephen and Virginia Courtauld.
 The interiors were done to the highest standards of the era, resulting in a time capsule of sheer deco chic.
 The beautiful foyer is a definite highlight – fans of the ‘Poirot’ TV series might recognise it from an episode in which the great Belgian detective walks down its stairs.

 Good for: Fashionistas who crave a history fix, and conversely, history buffs who want a spot of high fashion.

 There are few places in London where you can go really fast.
-Good thing, too, if you want to survive crossing the road.
+A good thing too, in general, given the levels of traffic everywhere.
 But when it comes to seeing London from the river, you can swap a genteel cruise for a speedy romp in a RIB (rigid inflatable boat).
 From the London Eye Millennium Pier the tour starts as a fairly regular river tour, but once you’re past Tower Bridge things speed up, scooting all the way down to Docklands.
 Basically, this is the whitest your knuckles will ever get while travelling down old Father Thames.

 If you head from east to west on the Thames, things start getting quite interesting.
-Along the Putney to Hampton Court and beyond, things get interesting, with little islands dotted along its way.
-One of the larger islands, Eel Pie became famous in the 1960s for blues gigs and later for its recording studio.
+Along the Putney to Hampton Court stretch and beyond, little islands start popping up along the way.
+And one of the larger ones, Eel Pie Island, became famous in the 1960s for blues gigs and later for its recording studio.
 Now this privately owned island is home to a nature reserve and artists’ studios.
-Grab your chance to see it for yourself on one of the few open days they hold there each year.
+You can grab a rare chance to see it for yourself on one of the few open days they hold there each year.
 A curious, little-known river haven.